 Do not use capital letters for author names and headlines.
 All scientific names, from the level of genus downward, should be made italics (e.g. Rattus rattus).

 Introduction should precisely include the aims of the study.
-It should be as concise as possible with no sub-headings.
-Exhaustive reviewing of literature should be avoided; only necessary and latest ones which are required to indicate the reasons for the research undertaken - should be given.
+It should be concise and specific with no sub-headings.
+Reviewing of literature should be avoided.

 Materials and Methods should be sufficiently detailed to enable the experiments to be reproduced.
 The techniques and methodology adopted should be supported with standard references.

 Results and Discussion should be combined.
 Results may be split into sub-headings.
 Data emerging out from the study should be included, arranged in a unified and coherent sequence, and statistically analyzed with significance.
 The same data should not be presented both in Tabular and Graphic forms.
-Only necessary tables and figures should be given.
 Lengthy, confusing and irrelevant discussion should be scrupulously avoided.
 It should deal with interpretations and the conclusions drawn, based on results and supported by relevant latest references.
 Repetitions should be curtailed.

 Acknowledgements should include the names of those who contributed substantially to the work described in the manuscript but do not fulfill the requirements for the authorship.
 It should also include the sponsor or the funding agency of the project.

-References should be cited in the Text by the surname of the author(s) and the year e.g. Garg (2009), Cavusoglu and Yalcin (2010).
+References should be cited in the Text by surname of the author(s) and the year e.g. Migal (2011); Luo and Hu (2013).
 In case of more than two authors, surname of the first author followed by et al. and the year should be cited in the text e.g. Chen et al. (2010).
-If two or more papers were published by the same author in one year, distinction of these should be made by adding a, b or c -- e.g. Chandra (2010 a, b).
+If two or more papers were published by the same author in one year, distinction of these should be made by adding a, b or c -- e.g. Chandra (2010 a, b)..